Please check the following, using

 (1)(b)(ii) American federal, ... government;(1)(b)(iii) The meaning, origin, and continuing influences of key ideas of the democratic republican form of government such as individual human dignity, liberty, justice, equality, general welfare, domestic peace and the rule of law.The following are taught in PSC 212 American Policy System:(1)(b)(ii) American [federal,] state, and local governments; domestic and international issues facing the United States and governments of other nations.

 (1)(b)(iv) Citizen rights and responsibilities and how to facilitate discussion and participation consistent with the ideals of citizenship in a democratic republic."

 Main text: Janda, Berry, Goldman and Hula, Challenge of Democracy, Essentials Edition (Boston: Houghton Mifflin).
 A leading text: provocative, lively, theoretical and comparative; if you are PSC major or GSS Teaching major taking PSC 212 in spring term, you will need the Janda text then.
-This text is not provided free by HC to new students.
-We were unable to find an alternative cheap or free text of good quality, but we did find a link online to this text; see top of Timetable page.

 Selected chapters from our companion anthologies, shared among PSC courses:

 Serow, Shannon and Everett Carl Ladd, The Lanahan Readings in the American Polity Baltimore, MD: Lanahan.
 Inexpensive anthology of brief, classic readings.
 We shall read most of these, matching each section to a chapter of Challenge.

 Some other, brief materials may be linked or placed in a folder on Google Drive; such as, current materials about a national campaign or policy issue; or politics in Alabama.